secure-compilation/secure-compilation.github.io/index.markdown

 **SECOMP** is a new research project aimed at building the first efficient formally secure compilers for realistic programming languages (see [project description](#project) below).
-The project is funded for 5 years (roughly between 2017 and 2021) by an [ERC Starting Grant].
+The project is generously funded for 5 years (roughly between 2017 and 2021) by an [ERC Starting Grant].
-Over the duration of the project we are looking to hire several excellent Interns, PhD Students, PostDocs, Starting
-Researchers, and Research Engineers to work under the supervision of [Cătălin Hriţcu] at [Inria Paris] (see [open positions](#positions) below).
+Over the duration of the project we are looking to hire several excellent students and young researchers to work under the supervision of [Cătălin Hriţcu] at [Inria Paris] (see [open positions](#positions) below).
-We also have funding for sabbaticals and short-term visits for researchers with an interest in secure compilation.
+We also have funding for sabbaticals and short-term visits to Paris for researchers with an interest in secure compilation.

 [ERC Starting Grant]: https://erc.europa.eu/funding-and-grants/funding-schemes/starting-grants